alenakokorina24/Face-landmarks-detection/README.md

 **Testing**

-Metric used was AUC CED — area under graph of cumulative error distribution, error — Root Mean Square Error (RMSE) normalized by image's width and height, i.e. divided square root of their product.
+Metric used was AUC CED — area under graph of cumulative error distribution, error — Root Mean Square Error (RMSE) normalized by image's width and height, i.e. divided by square root of their product.
 X-axis of the graph is error, Y-axis — percentage of images for which error is less than x-value.
 Max error value used is 0.08.

 ![Screenshot from 2022-01-11 22-57-11](https://user-images.githubusercontent.com/65346868/149019848-a1bbaf38-a798-459c-bc28-353fcfcf737c.png)
 > Cumulative error distribution graph for O-Net.